joernroeder/piwik-react-router/README.md

 ### connectToHistory(history)

 Adds a listener to the passed in `history` and triggers `track(location)` whenever the history changes.
+Connecting to the history also tracks the location of the initial visit since release `0.7.0` if not manually disabled via [`ignoreInitialVisit`](#ignoreinitialvisit-false)

 ### disconnectFromHistory()